Tiger Family Resource Hub: New Student Orientation

 - And much more!

-After completing New Student Orientation, your student will meet with their advisor, choose their enrollment dates and register for classes.
+During New Student Orientation, your student will meet with their advisor and register for classes.
 So it's important they get started early!

 The MyMemphis Portal is your student’s online portal.
 This is where they will manage the majority of their student transactions, including: